 - Super stretchy design makes it far easier to keep a natural swim style

 - Low collar means there is no rubbing around the neck

 - Sizing can be a bit tough to get right

-- Zipper takes bit of getting used to
+- Zipper takes a bit of getting used to

 The final product we have on this list is the NeoSport.
 It is a popular product, but we have seen some issues being reported with it.
-It does have a very comfortable fit around the chest and torso and it is tight fitting.
+It does feel comfortable around the chest and torso, and it is tight-fitting.

-- Very comfortable fit around chest, torso and legs
+- Comfortable fit around chest, torso, and legs

 - 5mm thickness gives extra warmth and buoyancy

 - The neck is a bit high and can become uncomfortable